mattermost/mattermost-developer-documentation/site/content/contribute/more-info/webapp/_index.md

 ---
 title: "Web app"
 heading: "Contribute to the Mattermost web app"
-description: "The Mattermost web app is written in JavaScript using React and Redux and is powered by mattermost-redux."
+description: "The Mattermost web app is written in JavaScript using React and Redux."
 date: "2018-03-19T12:01:23-04:00"
 weight: 1
 aliases: